-At some point or another, you’ll be faced with objection in the workplace.
-In an environment made up of many different personalities, work ethics, and attitudes, it’s bound to happen.
-Avoiding differences in opinion is near-impossible, stopping you from reaching a resolution if things do end up boiling over.
+At some point, you’ll be faced with objections in the workplace.
+With so many different personalities, work ethics, and attitudes in one environment, conflict is bound to happen.
+Avoiding differences in opinion is almost impossible, stopping you from reaching a resolution if things do end up boiling over.

-But rather than shirking away from tensions, ensuring you have a process for dealing with differences in opinions and objections in place is key.
-Finding a middle ground between the direct and indirect approach helps to defuse potentially explosive situations and keeps everybody happy.
+But rather than playing down the tensions, having a process for dealing with differences in opinions and objections in place is key.
+By finding a middle ground between the direct and indirect approach, you can help to defuse potentially explosive situations and keep everybody happy, productive and engaged.

 Before we dive into how you can start handling objections, it’s important to understand why conflict at work happens in the first place.
-By identifying the underlying issues bubbling below the surface, you can start to address what might be causing the conflict before it has a chance to build into something bigger.
+By identifying the underlying issues bubbling below the surface, you can start to address things before they have a chance to build into something bigger.

-Crossed wires, mixed signals, and a failure to properly communicate is one of the leading causes of employee conflict.
-When instructions and messaging are unclear, the frustrations that result can negatively affect relationships in a big way, hindering productivity and damaging employee morale if it continues to go unchecked.
+Crossed wires, mixed signals, and a failure to communicate are some of the leading causes of employee conflict.
+When instructions and messaging are unclear, the frustrations that result can negatively affect relationships in a big way, hindering productivity and damaging employee morale if they continue to go unchecked.

 Differing work styles

-Whether it’s a generational gap or differences in values, your employees’ approach to their role plays its part in workplace conflict.
+Whether it’s a generational gap or differences in values, your employees’ approach to their role has a part to play in workplace conflict.
 And while it’s not the differences themselves that are causing the conflict, the failure to accept them most likely is.

 Clashes in personality

-Similarly, a failure to accept differences in personality can lead to issues and disagreements.
+Similarly, failing to recognise differences in personality can lead to issues and disagreements.
 Your colleagues and employees will come from a wide range of backgrounds, each with their own unique experiences, all of which can have a huge impact on their personalities.
 Being mindful of these differences goes a long way to avoiding clashes between employees.

 Unrealistic needs and expectations

-Long hours, impossible workloads and a minimal work/life balance can make employees feel undervalued and ignored.
+Long hours, mounting workloads and a minimal work/life balance can make employees feel undervalued and ignored.
 And a disengaged employee can soon become a disgruntled employee if these unrealistic expectations carry on for long enough.
 Are you piling on the work and expecting them to get through it all?
-It might be time for a change if so.
+It might be time to reduce their to-do list if so.

 An overly competitive workplace

-Competition amongst employees can be healthy, fostering team spirit and driving productivity.
+Competition amongst employees can be healthy, fostering team spirit and driving productivity when done right.
 But if your workplace values competition over everything else without properly managing it, things can become heated and hostile.
 In extreme cases, it may even lead to employees sabotaging the work of others so they can get ahead.

-If you’ve encountered disagreements in work previously, but it’s been a struggle to stop tensions rising, then try giving the following strategies a go.
+If you’ve encountered disagreements at work previously, but it’s been a struggle to stop tensions from rising, then try giving the following strategies a go.

 Understand the conflict

 One of the most important things about addressing disagreements and differences is not to make assumptions.
-It’s easy to draw conclusions when rumblings and rumours abound, but it’s hugely important to gain a full understanding of the issue before responding.
+It’s easy to draw conclusions when rumours are at play, but gaining a full understanding of the issue before responding is vital.

 Once you’ve ruled out the possibility of it being an EEOC problem, it’s worth considering if there are any underlying circumstances that may be causing or exacerbating the issue.
 Is it a clash of working styles?
 Are there deadlines looming?
 Perhaps the office environment is a stressful one?
-You may have to get honest with yourself if you’re to get the root of the issue, but it’s an important part of reducing problems amongst your employees.
+You may have to be honest with yourself if you’re to get the root of the issue, but it’s something that goes a long way towards reducing problems amongst your employees.

 Invite constructive criticism

-Honest and open lines of dialogue are beneficial in any workplace, helping team members understand that having differing viewpoints is acceptable.
-Some workplaces can perpetuate the myth that objecting to established opinions is taboo, but such a mindset is often restrictive to the business.
+Honest and open lines of dialogue help team members understand that having differing viewpoints is an acceptable, everyday occurrence.
+Some workplaces can perpetuate the myth that objecting to established opinions is taboo, but this mindset can be restricting.

 Invite all levels of the organisation to share any constructive criticism they may have about workplace practices.
 This will help decision-makers open up to new viewpoints and make the process of handling objections simpler and more standardised.
-If the criticism can lead to positive results, it should be invited at all levels of the organisation.
+If the criticism can lead to positive results, then everyone within the business should have a say.

 Keep a cool head

-When faced with objections, some people tend to let their emotions bubble over and go in all guns blazing, whatever the problem may be.
+When faced with objections, some people tend to let their emotions bubble over and go in feet first, whatever the problem may be.
 Differing opinions can lead to arguments that then become a game of one-upmanship.
 And while it can be tempting to try and get the upper hand, whether it’s a charged email or a heated argument, it’s certainly something we’d advise against.

 Avoid the blame game